MKRadius/ParliamentMembers/README.md

 2. **Offline Access**: Room stores the fetched data locally so users can view it offline.
 3. **Theme Persistence**: DataStore is used to store user preferences, like theme choice.

+## Future Improvements

+- **Search Functionality**: Add a search bar to filter parliament members by name or party.
+- **Unit Tests**: Write unit tests for ViewModels and Repositories to ensure correctness.
+- **Error Handling**: Implement better error handling and UI feedback for network failures.
+- **Animations**: Add animations to make the UI more engaging and interactive.

 ---